tchajed/sys-verif-fa25/docs/notes/resource-algebra.md

 ### Resource algebra definition

 A resource algebra (RA) is a collection of "resources" that can be combined and split.
-It will help to keep in mind two concrete examples we've already seen: heaps, which can be split and combined into disjoint subsets; and for a fixed $\ell$ and $v$ $\ell \mapsto_q v$ can be viewed as a collection of resources (one for each fraction $q$) that is split and combined by addition (we'll get to multiple locations and values later).
+It will help to keep in mind two concrete examples we've already seen.
+The first is our core example of heaps, which can be split and combined into disjoint subsets and was our original model of separation logic.
+The other is a slightly odd example of how we combine and split fractions $q$, which we saw when we split and combined $\ell \mapsto_{q} v$ for some fixed location $\ell$ and value $v$.
+That example is odd in that the resource algebra will only manipulate the fraction and we won't worry about multiple locations yet.

-More formally, an RA is an algebraic structure $(A, \cdot, \valid, \pcore)$.
-Here's a quick reference of what the components are:
+Formally, a resource algebra (RA) is an algebraic structure $(A, \cdot, \valid, \pcore)$.
+It has these components:

 | component | type               | description                         |
 | :-------- | :----------------- | :---------------------------------- |